Molly spent a summer backpacking through Thailand. Her goal is to share her unforgettable experience through stories and tips about Thailand

 - Adventure pants.
-Found at any outdoor outfitter, a hiking pant with an all-weather finish will suit your needs in the jungle.
+Found at any outdoor outfitter, hiking pants with an all-weather finish will suit your needs in the jungle.
 You want your pants to pull moisture from your body and protect you from sharp vegetation and insects.
-These pants can be worn in the city and off trail, whether you are in a temple or in a kayak.
+These pants can be worn in the city and off-trail, whether you are in a temple or in a kayak.

 - Rain jacket.
 A lightweight, waterproof jacket will keep you dry, scratch-free and void of bug bites.
 Though the jungle is thick with suffocating heat and humidity, it is important to stay dry and covered.